prabeshx12/CryptographyPython/README.md

 -> pre-image resistance. <br>
 -> should be fast but not so fast.<br>
 -> shouldn't have hash collisions.<br>
--> avalanche effect. i.e. change in one bit changes the whole hash value.
+-> avalanche effect. i.e. change in one bit changes the whole hash value.<br>

 Types of Hashing Algorithms:<br>
 -> SHA(Secure Hash Algorithms) -> various versions are there such as SHA-1, SHA-2, etc.<br>